 Step 1: Know why you're deleting your Facebook Group.

-- You’re bringing your online courses and community together in one place under your brand for game changing results.
-For Group Admins scaling their online course or membership businesses, they know they can get people better results, grow faster, and charge a premium when their courses and community are together in the same place, offered under their brand.
-When they can offer an equally compelling and engaging community under their own brand versus Facebook’s, the choice is clear (especially when they can offer it instantly on every platform, web, iOS, and Android).
+- You want better results.
+When you can offer an equally compelling and engaging community under their own brand versus Facebook’s, the choice is clear (especially when they can offer it instantly on every platform, web, iOS, and Android).

 While Facebook’s questionable practices and policies have caused many to delete Facebook, as a Group Admin, you don’t just want to be leaving Facebook.
 You want to be going somewhere better.

 Step 2: Prepare to delete your Facebook Group

 Start the conversation in your Facebook Group to get people prepared for the move.
 Here are some ideas you can plan to make the jump:

 - Have a countdown to the move.